GoogleCloudPlatform/generative-ai/gemini/sample-apps/llamaindex-rag/backend/README.md

 11. `/eval_batch`: Perform batch evaluation of the RAG system

 ### Data Source and RAG Pipeline State Managment

-`rag.index_manager.IndexManager` is the main class which manages state for vector indexes, docstores, query engines and chat engines across the app's lifecycle (e.g. through UI manipulations).
+`rag.index_manager.IndexManager` is the main class which manages state for vector indices, docstores, query engines and chat engines across the app's lifecycle (e.g. through UI manipulations).
 The `index_manager` (instantiated) will be injected into all API routes that need to access its state or manipulate its state.